What To Put In Your Birth Plan?

 We want you to know exactly HOW-TO CONSTRUCT a Skills-based Birth Plan.

 It’s really quite simple when you think about it.
-Your conventional Birth Plan makes choices about what you want and don’t want.
+Your conventional Birth Plan makes choices about what you want and doesn’t want.
 For example, if you don’t want PAIN RELIEF then you’ll mention that on your conventional Birth Plan.

 In your Skills-based Birth Plan, you’ll list the SKILLS you will use to cope, manage, deal with, work through and handle the natural occurring pain of labor contractions.